 In 2015 In addition to his many artistic projects, he began composing his first album, Loundo (one day), a rich compilation of all the different artistic experiences with groovy and electric titles like « T’en vas pas, ça va pas ! » composed for a couple of friends in crisis, broadcast in full on national & international radio stations like Radio

 In 2017, he composed his second album Fé Toki in which he shared his vision of a new Africa.
 In Fé Toki, the art of the continent on which his work feeds is connected to the whole planet.
 He has experience of this through his American and European tours: his music

 has the gift of passing messages.

-Today he has gone into a new project which is quite a feat : to put in the international public eye the modern music of Guinea.
+In 2020, he presents Guinea Music All Stars which is quite a feat : to put in the international public eye the modern music of Guinea.
 To do it, the guitarist singer has gathered around great figures such as Sekouba Bambino, young homeland talents, singers and players and specially composed a repertoire including some rearranged great classics from the golden age orchestras of Conakry.

 Today, he comes back with a humanist and intimate project, Mokhôya, where "he once again shows his formidable talents as a guitarist and his art of melody."
 (Le Monde - Patrick Labesse)